sstsimulator/sst-docs/docs/cpp/component/registerAsPrimaryComponent.md

 ### Remarks
 Register as a primary component, which allows the component to specify when it is and is not OK to end simulation.

-This must be called during simulation wireup (i.e during the constructor for the component).
+This must be called during simulation wireup (i.e. during the constructor for the component).
 By default, the state of the primary component is set to OKToEndSim.

 ## Requirements